 Santorini sits around a quiet but still active volcano with a water-filled caldera in the centre.
 This unique geology along with an appealing climate and charming architecture brings millions of tourists to the island each year.

 This Greek destination draws more than its fair share of visitors, many of which disembark from the cruise ships that stop by during the summer months.
 If you come to Santorini adequately prepared, however, you can snap some amazing photos of this incredible island without competing for space at all the tourist hotspots.

 If you’re planning a trip to the Greek islands, here are some tips to get great photos, as well as 10 things to photograph on Santorini!

 - Santorini’s high season is from June to October.
 It’s best to avoid the middle of peak season unless you want to share the island with thousands upon thousands of cruise ship visitors.
 Plan your trip for the shoulder months for cheaper accommodation and more space for your photography ventures.

 - As with other busy tourist destinations, it’s a good idea to do your shooting first thing in the morning before everyone else wakes up and starts moving around.
 The light is softest at this time and you’ll have the pretty streets all to yourself.

 - Santorini is known for spectacular evening skies, which means there are plenty of opportunities to incorporate silhouettes into your photos.
 Read up on the camera settings required to get creative with silhouettes before you head out at sunset.

 - Try using scale for perspective in your shots.
 Positioning tiny people or objects against their big surroundings can make for some interesting photos.

 - Lens filters are a photographer’s best friend in Santorini.
-The vibrant colours in the water, sky, and buildings can be deepened beautifully with a polarising filter.
+The vibrant colors in the water, sky, and buildings can be deepened beautifully with a polarizing filter.